davedevelopment/sismo-geckoboard-notifier/README.md

 First up, you need a Geckoboard account, one with the Push API enabled (I had to ask, I assume at some point it will be the default).
-Add a custom text widget to your board, select Push as the method and give it an API key.
-The system should provide you a URL to use for the widget.
+Add a custom text widget to your board, select Push as the method and take note of the provided widget URL.
+You can find your API key on the API tab of the Account page.

 In your Sismo config